- Reference Number: HEY-897/2020

 Please book an INR appointment the day before admission and bring the result with you on admission and book a further INR appointment for 5 – 7 days after discharge.
 Please bring in all yellow warfarin books or dosage letters from the surgery which states your current dose.
 If we do not know your current INR, your procedure may be delayed on the day until we have one.

-If you are taking a DOAC e.g. Rivaroxaban, Apixaban or Dabigatran, the nurse practitioner will give you instructions when you need to stop taking it.
+If you are taking a DOAC e.g. Rivaroxaban, Apixaban, Edoxaban or Dabigatran, the Nurse Practitioner will give you instructions when you need to stop taking it.

 Eating and Drinking: